Patio ideas on a budget – 18 cost-effective ways to transform your outdoor space

 Instead of sticking to ‘safe’ neutrals when it comes to painting outdoor masonry, brickwork or fence panels, adding a splash of bolder colour can have a big impact and make a great foil for colourful flowers and lush foliage.

 Less is more when it comes to super-bright colours for patio decor ideas.
-Instead of painting the patio wall-to-wall, keep to key areas to make greater visual impact.
-Try painting a feature wall in bold sunshine yellow, hot pink or mediterranean blue and using the area as a contrast backdrop for patio tubs and planters.
+Instead of painting the patio wall-to-wall, keep to key areas to make a greater visual impact.
+Try painting a feature wall in bold sunshine yellow, hot pink or Mediterranean blue and using the area as a contrasting backdrop for patio tubs and planters.
 Raised beds are another opportunity for adding colour, painting the masonry or wood in a standout shade.
-Or paint a feature wall at the end of the garden to create a focal point that invites further investigation.
+Or, paint a feature wall at the end of the garden to create a focal point that invites further investigation.

 corner outdoor arbor in black with white interior and cushions